yaakapp/app/README.md

 ## Contribution Policy

-Yaak was initially closed-source, with no plan of ever becoming open.
-However, open source does offer many benefits:

-- Full transparency over what is happening
-- Code can be audited
-- Users can help identify and fix bugs

-For these reasons, Yaak is now open source but only accepting contributions for bug fixes.
+Yaak open source, but currently only accepting contributions for bug fixes.